codeunion/photo-gallery-cli/README.md

 Luckily for us, this story isn't _too_ complex.
 The answers to the above questions are straight-forward:

 - The **input** is a set of _photograph files_.
-- The **output** is a photo gallery rendered on an _HTML page_, [like this](https://raw.githubusercontent.com/codeunion/assets/master/images/photo-gallery-cli-page-view.png).
+- The **output** is a photo gallery rendered on an _HTML page_.
+Here's [a screenshot of an example photo gallery page](https://raw.githubusercontent.com/codeunion/assets/master/images/photo-gallery-cli-page-view.png).

-Now we have to figure out how what goes in the middle. :D And where do we start?
-With the _simplest possible answer_.
+Now we have to figure out how what goes in the middle!
 Let's get started.

 ## Getting Started

 To get started, you'll need to

-1. Fork this repository to your own GitHub account
+- Fork this repository to your own GitHub account
 - Open a Terminal and clone this repository to your local computer
-- Navigate to the repository on your local computer
+- Navigate to the repository directory on your local computer
-- Open the repository in Sublime Text
+- Open the repository directory with [Sublime Text 3](http://www.sublimetext.com/3), [Atom](https://atom.io/), or your editor of choice.

 ### Files In This Repository